 Instructor: This question is a set-up for the next chapter.
 Ask students to think about the list of eight steps very carefully.
 Try to actually follow through on the steps.
 How difficult or easy is it?
 Students should begin to see that there are many practical obstacles (see chapter 5 for more details).
 Don't get into the details here, but help students to recognize that the normative approaches do have practical limitations that they will be learning more about later.

 10. If you were to design an ethical fitness program for yourself, what would you include?
-Think about the short and the long term.

 Probes to Stimulate Discussion: